 This guy we killed in Iran saw money.

-And we experienced firsthand exactly what guys like him and and the Iranian influence that they had on IEDs in Iraq and Afghanistan and the sophistication that grew over the years.
+And we experienced firsthand exactly what guys like him and the Iranian influence that they had on IEDs in Iraq and Afghanistan and the sophistication that grew over the years.

-I just don't think that people really appreciate you know, you hear the news yes, guy was responsible for killing Americans, but I don't think people really realize how um he he did it and and what we dealt with on the ground and how and how efficient those devices became over the years.
+You know, you hear the news, yes, guy was responsible for killing Americans, but I don't think people really realize how he did it and what we've dealt with on the ground and how and how efficient those devices became over the years.

-And it for me personally, I'm retired now.
+And for me personally, I'm retired now.

 Look, it's now in our hands.

-Now think about this.
+Now, think about this.

 We all stand on the shoulders of our parents and our grandparents, right?